test-kitchen/test-kitchen/README.md

     $ kitchen init

-Even if you haven't yet got around to writing any tests, test-kitchen is still useful in providng an easy way to test that your cookbook converges successfully.
+Even if you haven't yet got around to writing any tests, test-kitchen is still useful in providing an easy way to test that your cookbook converges successfully.

 Run this command to converge your cookbook's default recipe: